top of page

 Responsiveness

-We design flexibility into our business processes so we can changeover to another product in our product mix, ramp up or scale back production in response to customer demand, and respond to threats from competitors, new opportunities in identified customer needs, or changing regulations.
+Finally, we design responsiveness and flexibility into our business processes so we can changeover to another product in our product mix, ramp up or scale back production in response to customer demand, and respond to supply chain issues, threats from competitors, new opportunities from identified customer needs, or changing regulations.

 bottom of page